 - Long head triceps;

-How Many Sets and Reps should be done in a Barbell Rollout?
+How Many Should I Do a Barbell Rollout?

 We recommend doing 3 sets of the Barbell Rollout exercise for 8-10 reps.
 The rest between sets is 1 minute.
 You can increase the number of reps and also shorten your rest time as you get stronger and more familiar with the workout.